jthmiller/NERRs-18s-metabarcoding/README.md

     * Bray-Curtis distance (a quantitative measure of community dissimilarity.
 Takes into consideration abundance and presence absence)
     * Unweighted UniFrac distance (a qualitative measure of community dissimilarity that incorporates phylogenetic relationships between the features.
 Percentage of phylogenetic branch length not found in both samples)
     * Weighted UniFrac distance (a quantitative measure of community dissimilarity that incorporates phylogenetic relationships between the features.
 Similar to Bray-Curtis but takes into consideration phylogenetic relationships)

 Ordination
 - PCA is performed on the underlying data matrix
 - PCoA is performed on distance matrices above (seems to better handle missing data than PCA does)
 - PERMANOVA to test for differences between groups

-* DEICODE is a tool box for running Robust Aitchison PCA on sparse compositional omics datasets, linking specific features to beta-diversity ordination.
+### Unifrac PCoA performed on Unweighted UniFrac distance matrix
 ![unifrac](https://github.com/jthmiller/NERRs-18s-metabarcoding/blob/main/images/sample-plots/unifrac_salinity_all-sites.png?raw=true)
-Unifrac of all samples colored by salinity designation from SWMP collected data
+Samples colored by minimum salinity from SWMP collected data within X days of eDNA sample collection.
+This is an interactive plot that can be found [here](qiime-files/all-sites)

-The folders containing:
+### Results:

 Bar-plot images of sites broken up by regions [here](images/barplots)